 It measures 30 cm in length and weighs about 9 grams.
-Its tail is longer than the head and body combined.
-Many, but not all, have a dark stripe along each size of their grey to brown bodies (no juvenile snake in Australia has stripes along its entire body length).
+Its tail is longer than its head and body combined.
+Many, but not all, have a dark stripe along each side of their grey-to-brown bodies (no juvenile snake in Australia has stripes along its entire body length).

 Unlike a snake it has a fleshy, unforked tongue, visible external ears and vestigial legs.
 This lizard's legs have disappeared through evolution, leaving a small protrusion where the legs once were.
 Without legs, the sleek Striped Legless Lizard can move with ease through its grassland environment, and can burrow quickly into the soil.

 Where do Striped Legless Lizards live?